I recently checked out a BMW F900XR in an Australian dealership, and I also asked about the BMW F900R.

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

-BMW F 900 R in Australia — Standard options available
+BMW F 900 R in Australia — Standard options available and missing

 - Dynamic ESA (electronic suspension) — If you see a pic with gold forks, this is not what the Australian F900R looks like!
 The forks in Australia are black.
 To me, this is the biggest loss.

-- Cruise control — you can add it, but it’s an additional $1,500 or so
+- Cruise control — you can add it, but it’s an additional $1,500 or so (according to dealers) — you need the parts as well as for the dealer to do the programming

 - Headlight Pro + adaptive headlight — this is an option

-The Australian model BMW F900R does retain a few premium features though — and they’re all standard, not options
+The Australian model BMW F900R does retain a few premium features though — and they’re all standard, not options.

 The following options (options in most markets) are standard on the Australian BMW F900R: